kinvolk/lokomotive/docs/topics/maintenance.md

 ### Upgrade terraform-provider-ct

 The [terraform-provider-ct](https://github.com/poseidon/terraform-provider-ct) plugin parses, validates, and converts Container Linux Configs into Ignition user-data for provisioning instances.
 Previously, updating the plugin re-provisioned controller nodes and was destructive to clusters.
-With Typhoon v1.12.2+, the plugin can be updated in-place and on apply, only workers will be replaced.
+With Lokomotive v1.12.2+, the plugin can be updated in-place and on apply, only workers will be replaced.

 First, [migrate](#terraform-plugins-directory) to the Terraform 3rd-party plugin directory to allow 3rd-party plugins to be defined and versioned independently (rather than globally).